-Although this sounds a bit like a husband is given authority to boss his wife around, this is only one half of the story.
-The verse shows that the marriage relationship is supposed to mirror the relationship between Christ and the Church.
+Although verses 22-24 makes it sound like husbands can boss their wives around, this is only one half of the story.
+The verses following show that the marriage relationship is supposed to mirror the relationship between Christ and the Church.
 As Christ came to serve, care and even die for others, so husbands are commanded to love their wives in the same way.
-St Paul says: